The 5 E's of Customer Journey

 It’s easy to get caught up in sweeping generalisations about customers.

 Long term though, we need to become experts on the journey that the customer walks - from having never heard of the brand, through to becoming unpaid evangelists.

 This is an exercise in empathy.

-Be willing to step into your customer’s shoes, and understand the forces that shape their preferences, likes and decisions.
+We need to step into our customer’s shoes, and understand the forces that shape their preferences and decisions.

 It’s also an exercise in design.